atimpone/aws-foundation-journey/3-test-production/README.md

   * Internet Integration
 * Initial Iteration of Workload Promotion and Release Management
 * Evolved Foundation Baseline Management
-* Cloud Operating Model and Identity and Access Management
+* Cloud Operating Model
   * Defining who does what in terms of promotion and production operations
+* Identity and Access Management
   * Enhanced Service Control Policies (SCPs)
   * IAM for:
     * Workloads